 A (brief) company history

-This website will remain in place, as a repository for presentations and publications.
+I have kept this website in place, as a repository for presentations and publications.

 I founded Future Identity at the end of 2008, as I left the world